Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: A Spatiotemporal Epidemic Model

-where $\lambda_{i,k}(t)$ is the rate at which individual $i$ visits site $k$ and $1/v_k$ is the average duration of a visit to site $k$.
-The rates $\lambda_{i,k}(t)$ and average duration $1/v_k$ for every individual and site can be configured using publicly available data as available and desired.
-In our simulations, we used the spatial distribution of site locations, high-resolution population density data, country-specific information about household structure, and region-specific age demographics.
+To configure the rates $\eta_{i,k}(t)$ and average duration $1/v_k$ for every individual and site, one can resort to publicly available data.
+In our simulations, we configure the individual mobility statistics using the spatial distribution of real site locations, high-resolution population density data, country-specific information about household structure, and region-specific age demographics.
+We also assume that the probability that an individual $i$ visits a specific site $k$ decreases with the distance between their household and the site, similar to the gravity model~\cite{zipf1946p}.
+As an example, Figure \ref{fig:maps-main} illustrates the sites $\Scal$ in an mobility model of Bern, Switzerland, which will be used for the case study in Section \ref{sec:results}.